 Dentures have an average lifespan of 5-7 years but can last up to 10 years with proper care and maintenance.
 Regular dental check-ups can help determine when it’s time to replace them.

-Dentures are removable appliances used to replace missing teeth and restore oral function and aesthetics.
-Factors such as size, dentist location, denture material, and use of implants can influence denture cost, and it is important to consult with a dentist to determine the best type of denture for your needs.
+If you need dentures, it is important to find a reputable dentist in Marysville, Ohio who can provide you with the best options for your specific situation.
+Factors such as size, denture material, and use of implants can influence denture cost, so consulting with a dentist in Marysville, Ohio is crucial to determine the best type of denture for your needs.